-Finally and most importantly, the Company will continue to build on its already established secure foundation for sustained growth of the MCU application market area well into the future to provide sustainable performance and profitability for all of our shareholders.
+We sincerely thank all of Holtek's shareholders for their continuous support and encouragement.
+The company's management team will continue to build on our already established firm foundation for sustained continued growth in its wide and varied MCU application markets well into the future to provide stable performance and profitability for all our shareholders.